Plan-A-Visit

 Devotional Thought:

 Jesus is the hope for all nations.
 At In Focus, our diversity is a glimpse of this global mission.
-We celebrate that Christ came for all people, reminding us to carry His light to every corner of the world, starting with our own community.
+We celebrate that Christ came for all people; His Gospel is truly Good News for every nation, tribe, and tongue (Revelation 7:9).

 Questions: